ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ```
 ## Find any discrepancies in reported Covid dataset using intermediate states

-This examples merely shows how we can use `let` clause to maintain an intermediate state while iterating a collection using query expression and use that intermediate state for further processing.
-For example, in this dataset, The total number of reported cases should be equal to the sum of number of deaths, recovered and active.
-If they are not equal, something has gone wrong while the dataset is populated.
+This example shows how we can use the `let` clause to maintain an intermediate state while iterating a collection using a query expression and how to use that intermediate state for further processing.
+For example, in this dataset, The total number of reported cases should be equal to the sum of the number of deaths, recovered, and active.
+If they are not equal, an error should have occurred while the dataset is populated.

 Let's define a function called `printErroneousData` to find any erroneous records in the dataset.
-If there is any record where the number of reported `cases` are not equal to the sum of `recovered`, `active` and `deaths`, This function will print them.
+If there is any record in which the number of reported `cases` is not equal to the sum of `recovered`, `active`, and `deaths`, this function will print it.

 ```ballerina
 public function printErroneousData(table<CovidEntry> dataTable) {